AliAminian/BorrowerPlannerApplication/README.md

 # BorrowerPlannerApplication
 A Restful API that has one endpoint to generate a borrower plan via HTTP in JSON.
-Plan for loan by its information.
+Plan is for a loan by its information.

 ## Assumptions
 For simplicity, we will have the following day convention: each month has 30 days , a year has 360 days .